isabelc/Organized-Docs/readme.txt

 = 2.4 =
 * Fix - Fixed PHP noticed for Undefined variable pub.
+* Tweak - No more automatically created menu item for "Docs."

 = 2.3.2 =
 * New - Added support for author to Docs post type.